vcentorrino/PFCN-for-Sparse-Reconstruction/README.md

 ### Introduction

-This repository contains the code needed to reproduce the simulations showcased in the paper _Positive Competitive Networks for Sparse Reconstruction_ by Veronica Centorrino, Anand Gokhale, Alexander Davydov, Prof. Giovanni Russo, and Prof. Francesco Bullo.
+This repository contains the code needed to reproduce the simulations presented in the paper titled _Positive Competitive Networks for Sparse Reconstruction_ by Veronica Centorrino, Anand Gokhale, Alexander Davydov, Prof. Giovanni Russo, and Prof. Francesco Bullo.

-This repository contains the dataset and the code needed to reproduce the figures in the Simulations Section of the manuscript, i.e., Figures 5, 6, and 7.
+The repository contains both the dataset and the necessary code to reproduce the figures featured in the Simulations Section of the manuscript, namely, Figures 5, 6, and 7.

 **Authors of the final code and figures: Veronica Centorrino**.

-Thanks to Anand Gokhale, who also contributed in writing part the script
+Thanks to Anand Gokhale, who also contributed to writing the script

 ## References
-[1] V. Centorrino, A. Gokhale, A. Davydov, G. Russo, and F. Bullo, _Positive Competitive Networks for Sparse Reconstruction_, 2023
+[1] V. Centorrino, A. Gokhale, A. Davydov, G. Russo, and F. Bullo, _Positive Competitive Networks for Sparse Reconstruction_, 2023, [URL](https://arxiv.org/abs/2311.03821)